Find Sic Code By Company Name

 Common Mistakes People Make

 Even seasoned researchers slip up when they try to find sic code by company name.
-One frequent error is assuming that a parent company and its subsidiary share the same SIC code.
+In real terms, one frequent error is assuming that a parent company and its subsidiary share the same SIC code.
 In reality, each legal entity can have its own classification, especially if they operate in different lines of business.
-So another pitfall is relying on outdated websites that list SIC codes based on old data; the classifications haven’t changed, but the way companies report their activities can shift, making the old code inaccurate.
+Another pitfall is relying on outdated websites that list SIC codes based on old data; the classifications haven’t changed, but the way companies report their activities can shift, making the old code inaccurate.
 Finally, some people type in a brand name or a product line instead of the full legal entity name, which leads to zero or multiple matches and a lot of frustration.

 Practical Tips for Getting It Right